electronicvisions/hxcomm/README.md

-# Low-level communication with HICANN-X via HostARQ
+# Low-level communication with HICANN-X

 ## How to build